Black Friday and Cyber Monday, step aside.

 Amazon Prime Day was launched in 2015 as part of a marketing effort to boost Amazon sales and signups for Prime, Amazon’s paid subscription service that offers benefits like streaming music and video, free two-day shipping, and more.

 The first Prime Day was held on Amazon’s 20th birthday, July 15, 2015.
-In subsequent years, it’s always happened in mid-July, but on different dates each year.
+In subsequent years, it’s always happened in mid-July, but on different dates.

-Amazon doesn’t announce the date for Prime Day until just weeks or even days before it happens, likely to help prevent other retailers from running concurrent sales.
+Amazon doesn’t announce the date until just weeks or even days before it happens, likely to help prevent other retailers from running concurrent sales.

-Prime “Day” is a little bit of a misnomer because most of the deals that are offered actually span several days.
+Prime “Day” is a little bit of a misnomer because most of the deals span several days.
 In 2018, Prime Day “officially” lasted 36 hours, though many deals could be found extending outside that window.
 Prime Day 2019 will last a full 48 hours, from midnight PST on Monday, July 15, to 11:59 p.m.
 PST on Tuesday, July 16.

 Prime Day is a worldwide event — it happens everywhere Prime memberships are available, including the U.S., Spain, Italy, Germany, Japan, and other countries.
 It features some deals that last for the entire event (or until the products are sold out), as well as flash deals that go online for just a short time on a schedule throughout Prime Day.